-As a family, we’ve been on the Whole30 for 9 weeks.
+As a family, we’ve been on the Whole30.
 He cut out dairy and gluten two weeks before we started and two weeks into the first official month, he cut out nightshades as well.

 While I do my best to offer variety, I will admit that the poor man has been eating A LOT of chicken and sweet potatoes.

 I saw “poultry seasoning” on the Whole30 shopping list when I first read the book and honestly, I ignored it.
 I didn’t want one more jar in my spice cabinet taking up space.
 How many recipes call for poultry seasoning, anyway?